-- The extra wealth will cause an increased demand for goods and services, causing higher employment and rise in wages.
+- The extra wealth will cause an increased demand for goods and services, causing higher employment and a rise in wages.

 - The higher wages will also cause a multiplier effect, e.g. if more chauffeurs are employed by the rich, the chauffeur will gain increased income and, in turn, they will increase spending in local businesses.

 - Alternatively, the wealthy may invest their increased wealth.
-If the wealth is invested in new businesses, it will create new jobs and increase incomes of those employed.
+If the wealth is invested in new businesses, it will create new jobs and increase the incomes of those employed.